Eluvium (musician): Career

 Cooper has released an Eluvium 10" vinyl named "Pedals / Petals" in January 2013, for the Vinyl Films project by film director Cameron Crowe.

-In January 2014, Pitchfork reported that Cooper and Mark T. Smith of Explosions in the Sky teamed up to form a new act called Inventions, who released their first album, a self-titled, on April 1 through Temporary Residence.
-In September 2016, he released the album False Readings On.
+Cooper and Mark T. Smith of Explosions in the Sky teamed up to form a new act called Inventions, who released their self-titled first album, in 2014 through Temporary Residence.
+The duo released two more albums: Maze of Woods (2015) and Continuous Portrait (2020).

+In 2016, Cooper released the album False Readings On.
 He also released Pianoworks (2019) and (Whirring Marvels In) Consensus Reality (2023).